 Many employees assume that they have a legal entitlement to sick leave.
 Employers often do provide a certain number of paid sick leave days, but this is by choice.
 There are no federal requirements either for paid sick leave or for any other sick leave.
 There may be situations in which it may be possible to obtain leave under the federal Family and Medical Leave Act, or to obtain sick leave as a reasonable accommodation for a disability or for a pregnancy-related condition when an employer provides leave to employees who have other temporary disabilities.

 Employment is at will in all states except Montana, which means that employers may be able to terminate employees who choose to take sick days beyond what they are allotted.
 An employer that does not provide sick leave with any sort of consistency from employee to employee may face discrimination claims if the difference in how sick leave is handled appears to be based on an employee's protected characteristic.
 For example, if a white coworker was paid for taking sick leave for the flu, but you were not paid for days that you took off for pneumonia, and you are Hispanic, this may be evidence of race discrimination.
 Moreover, some state and local laws do require paid sick leave for employees.
-A federal law was proposed that would mandate paid sick leave, but this has not yet been passed.

 Conditions for Sick Leave